Shaivarth/Shaivarth/README.md

 ### My Education :
 - I'm an Engineering Student at Vellore Institute of Technology, Bhopal.
-- Currently pursuing my degree in Btech CSE.
+- Currently pursuing my undergraduation in Btech CSE Core.
 - My journey in the tech world is driven by my passion for problem-solving and innovation.

 ### Proficient In :